ChihshengJ/hover/README.md

 ## Installation

-This project will be released as a browser extension for Chrome, Safari, and Firefox.
+This project will be released as a browser extension for Chrome and Safari.

 Latest commit is always runnable so you can clone the repo and use npm to build and load it in Chrome.
 Make sure you install the dependencies using